hkzlab/minos-z80-monitor/README.md

 * **W**_aaaa_**,**_dd_	- Writes byte "dd" to memory address "aaaa".
 EG: W5000,04
 * **J**_aaaa_		- Jumps execution to address "aaaa".
 EG: J3000
 * **B**			- Copies in RAM (0x1000)  the content of sector 0 from the first drive in N8VEM IDE board then jumps the execution to it.

+##Function table:
+At the end of the EPROM, there is an address table for some useful functions that can be riutilized.
+* _TODO_

 [Fabio Battaglia](https://plus.google.com/+FabioBattaglia) - hkzlabnet@gmail.com